KNEE PROSTHESIS SURGERY

 Such wear causes pain.
 When the pain can no longer be remedied by other means, a knee prosthesis will be proposed.

 THE KNEE PROSTHESIS

-There are two types: the total and half knee prostheses.
+There are two types: the total and half knee prosthesis.
 The most commonly used is the total knee prosthesis, which replaces all the cartilage of the femur and tibia.

-The knee operation is no small matter and the recovery requires a lot of will and effort, but through proper preparation you can save unnecessary tensions and disappointments.
+The knee operation is no small matter and the recovery requires a lot of willpower and effort, but through proper preparation you can save unnecessary tensions and disappointments.